 Be sure you're getting into this profession because you love it.

-'ve watched many actors arrive in New York bright eyed only to jump ship a year-or-so later.
+I've watched many eager actors arrive in New York only to jump ship a year-or-so later because

-Very little emphasis is placed on how to survive in the city over a long period of time and not burn out.
-The biggest contributing
+Colleges place little emphasis on how to survive in NYC over a long period of time and not burn out.
+The biggest burn out

 survival job for actors (see "An Awesome Actor Survival Job That Nobody's